 Step 3 - Add Content, Activities, and Assessments

-- ITS-CTL is available to help you learn the technology tools within eCourseware.
+- UM3D trainers are available to help you learn the technology tools within Canvas.
 Check out their training schedule and documentation.

 - LinkedIn tutorials walk you through ways to utilize video as well as why you should consider chunking content.

-- Screencast-o-matic is a free tool that allows you to capture any area of your screen, add narration from your microphone, as well as video from your webcam.
+- Use Canvas Studio to capture any area of your screen, add narration from your microphone, as well as video from your webcam.
 It can also be used to move PowerPoint presentations online.

 - UM3D’s GOLD Rubric outlines best practices to examine when adding content, activities, and assessments to your course.
 Feel free to consult the rubric as you add material to your course.